SGMA Hall Of Fame

 History

-Each year, the SGMA members submit suggestions for possible new inductees to the Hall of Fame.
-A committee then looks over these suggestions and selects those they deem worthy of induction.
-The induction ceremony is held each October at Dollywood.
+Each year thereafter, SGMA members submitted suggestions for possible new inductees to the Hall of Fame.
+A committee looks over these suggestions and selects those they deem worthy of induction.

 Honorees